- June 28 - July 25, 2015

 Learning in Berkeley

-Berkeley is composed of several eclectic pedestrian friendly “villages”—from Telegraph Avenue with its urban street vendors to the upscale specialty shops of North Shattuck—offering students a fascinating mix of boutiques, restaurants, and nightlife activities as well as “only-in-Berkeley” people-watching opportunities.
+Berkeley is composed of several eclectic pedestrian friendly “villages”—from Telegraph Avenue with its urban street vendors to the upscale specialty shops of North Shattuck—offering students an excellent mix of boutiques, restaurants, and nightlife activities as well as “only-in-Berkeley” people-watching opportunities.

 Experience Northern Cal

-Together we’ll explore the beautiful city of San Francisco, one of the most popular tourist destinations in the world.
-We’ll also make sure to visit the beach and boardwalk in Santa Cruz, Stanford University in nearby Palo Alto and Six Flags for some thrills.
+Together we will explore the beautiful city of San Francisco, one of the most popular tourist destinations in the world.
+We will also make sure to visit the beach and boardwalk in Santa Cruz, Stanford University in nearby Palo Alto, and Six Flags for some thrills.